Fan Control and Power Management

 If your output looks similar — cool CPU but loud fan — this guide will fix it.

-The primary fix is thinkfan or thinkpad laptop.
-The other two tools (TLP/thermald) are recommended additions that help with overall power management and can further reduce heat generation, which means the fan has even less reason to spin up.
+The primary fix is thinkfan for ThinkPad laptops.
+This was tested and verified on Zorin OS 18.1 Pro.
+On Linux Mint 22.3 Cinnamon, thinkfan is optional — the BIOS fan control is already reasonable.
+The other two tools (auto-cpufreq, TLP) are optional additions that help with CPU frequency scaling and battery life respectively, which can further reduce heat generation and give the fan even less reason to spin up.

 Tool 1: thinkfan (Primary Fix — Controls the Fan)